DylanVanAssche/opengl-car/README.md

 ## Shortcuts

 ### Mouse
-Right click to show the menu where you can select several materials for each component of the car.
+- Right click to show the menu where you can select several materials for each component of the car.

-You can also quit the application from the mouse menu if you like.
+- You can also quit the application from the menu if you like.

 ### Keyboard